Ferry operating hours

 To obtain a free Douglas Card, applicants need to provide photographic identification and additional proof of residency with their application to confirm local status at any one of the above local government areas.
-Application forms are available by downloading and completing a Douglas Card Application Form 2016-17.
+Application forms will be available from October 2017.

 Daintree Ferry Concessional Travel

 Council provides concessional travel on the Daintree River Ferry to all persons who fulfil the eligibility criteria, subject to the terms and conditions of the Daintree River Ferry Concessional Travel Policy being adhered to.